Montenegro's EU Path Conference 2026

 Join policy and business leaders to shape Montenegro's EU accession

-Join us in Brussels on 30 January 2026 for the most significant high-level gathering on Montenegro’s European future.
+Join us in Podgorica in February and Brussels in March for the most significant high-level gathering on Montenegro’s European future.
 This conference will move beyond political statements to a strategic forum for leaders shaping Montenegro’s EU future.

 For Policy Makers: Gain the evidence-based analysis needed to guide critical decisions and ensure a credible, results-driven accession process.